Pece17/Python/README.md

 - loops to start the matchups again if the user enters a wrong input
 - an option to redo each matchup in case of mistakes
 - the ability to go back in stages
-- choose between 8 or 16 movies for the tournament
+- the ability to choose between 8 or 16 movies for the tournament
+- being able to fetch movie lists from **.txt** or other files

 Specifying the stage of the tournament during each matchup is simple enough, just changing what the **input** message says: